SciML/Catalyst.jl/docs/src/model_creation/model_file_loading_and_export.md

 Note that, while ReactionNetworkImporters adds initial condition and species values as default to the imported model, SBMLImporter does not do this.
 These must hence be provided to the `ODEProblem` directly.

-A more detailed description of SBMLImporter's features can be found in its [documentation](https://docs.sciml.ai/ReactionNetworkImporters/stable/).
+A more detailed description of SBMLImporter's features can be found in its [documentation](https://sebapersson.github.io/SBMLImporter.jl/stable/).

+!!! note
+    The `massaction = true` option informs the importer that the target model follows mass-action principles.
+When given, this enables SBMLImporter to make appropriate modification to the model (which are important for e.g. jump simulation performance).

 ### SBMLImporter and SBMLToolkit
 Above, we described how to use SBMLImporter to import SBML files.
 Alternatively, SBMLToolkit can be used instead.
-It has a slightly different syntax, which is described in its [documentation](https://github.com/SciML/SBMLToolkit.jl).
+It has a slightly different syntax, which is described in its [documentation](https://github.com/SciML/SBMLToolkit.jl), and does not support as wide range of SBML features as SBMLImporter.
 A short comparison of the two packages can be found [here](https://github.com/sebapersson/SBMLImporter.jl?tab=readme-ov-file#differences-compared-to-sbmltoolkit).
 Generally, while they both perform well, we note that for *jump simulations* SBMLImporter is preferable (its way for internally representing reaction event enables more performant jump simulations).

 ## Loading models from matrix representation using ReactionNetworkImporters.jl
 While CRN models can be represented through various file formats, they can also be represented in various matrix forms.
 E.g. a CRN with $m$ species and $n$ reactions (and with constant rates) can be represented with either